March 6, 2020

 That leaves Likud, still, as the likely forerunner as far as coalition building is concerned.
 So, with whom to build a coalition?
 If you have read my blog pieces on Israel-Palestine questions before, I know you will know what I am going to say.

 Likud is not a natural ally of the Joint List.
 And, yet, there is nothing inherently against Netanyahu’s goal of a “strong nationalist government” in recognizing Israeli-Arabs as part of Israel and including the Joint List (or at least parts of it) in that coalition government.
 If one were to set aside for a moment the question of different religions, the religious party within the Joint List might work comfortably within a Likud framework, and particularly in concert with some of the religious parties that typically join a Likud coalition.
-I have been told by more than a handful of religious officials in Israel that, on certain questions, particularly those relating to religion and faith, religious leaders may have more to say to one another across religious lines than they do to their secular co-nationalists.
+I have been told by more than a handful of rabbis and religious thinkers in Israel that, on certain questions, particularly those relating to religion and faith, religious leaders may have more to say to one another across religious lines than they do to their secular co-religionists.
 The democratic party within the Joint List could likely also work with Likud reasonably and might be willing to do so in order to gain policy-making and agenda-setting leverage within the political system.
 Some are calling the democratic party a nationalist party.
 Since at least the new peace proposal, Likud is no longer against the establishment of a Palestinian state, which is to say Palestinian national aspirations.
 Thus, there is no reason they could not be in coalition together.
 This is so particularly if that Joint List party can accept and support a common set of Israeli national aspirations as well, including a shared Israeli “civic” society of which Palestinian-Israelis are a part and the need for the Jewish state.
 Many of these conditions are already met on both sides, so it is not so much an idealist-dreamy suggestion as it may at first sound.
 Government coalition does not require party members to be good friends.
 It necessitates pragmatism and shared desire to be part of governance on issues that matter to each.

 I doubt these parties would act as veto players.
 Since it would be their first time in a real political power seat within the Israeli political system, they would have an interest in keeping the coalition in place.
 The communist parties within the Joint List would, in my view, make the least comfortable coalition partners with a Likud coalition.
 But here lies the end of my already minimal knowledge of the political parties.
 Likud works within a social-democratic system as it is, albeit bringing to that context a neoliberal policy agenda, and might therefore be able to work with those parties despite economic differences; certainly, these parties share a certain propensity and appreciation for secularism, so there is similarity on that front.